sondande/hw3-neuralnet-sondande/README.md

 d.
 Compare the validation set accuracy across the three learning rates.
 What trends do you observe in your line charts?
 What do you think this implies about choosing a learning rate?

-<<<<<<< Updated upstream
+The validation set accuracy seems to start from a lower value when the learning rate is lower.
+The red line with learning rate 0.001 started its accuracy count from 0.4 whereas lines representing learning rates of 0.1 and 0.01 started from around 0.6.
+This is a significant difference.
+It also took a while for the red line to get better at learning, as it can be seen from the graph, it took around 100 epochs for red line to achieve a significantly higher accuracy (0.94) and around 400 epochs in total to reach its best accuracy (0.95) and catch up to the other rates.

+On the other hand, the green line representing a learning rate of 0.01 seems to have started validating from a similar accuracy as rate of 0.1.
+It takes a bit more for it to learn, although not as much as the red line.
+Green line takes around 25 epochs to reach a high accuracy of 0.94 and in total around 50 epochs to reach its best accuracy (0.95).
+Unlike the red line, where it was a building-up style learning progress, green line nearly spikes up to its high accuracy.
+This implies that it learns fast although it still takes its time a bit.

+Something interesting is observed for the blue line, which represents a learning rate of 0.1.
+It spikes up after around 10 epochs to an accuracy of 0.98.
+However, after a few epochs, its accuracy decreases to 0.94 and stays that way for the rest of the epochs.
+Although this rate learned fast compared to learning rates of 0.01 and 0.001, it didn't have as good learning results as 0.01 or 0.001.
+It seems that how many epochs it takes and how fast it learns have an effect on its accuracy results.
+This could be thought as cramming for an exam and learning everything.
+Yet because you have memorized everything in such a small amount of time, you forget some of it after the exam.
+If you divided your studying over the course of a more sparse time, your retention levels would be better.
+It seems like a rate of 0.1 is resulting in the same problem, it is overfitting and fails to do as good in the other epochs.
+Hence, it is best to choose a learning rate where it is neither too high nor too low.
+Learning rate should allow for progress where the program makes mistakes but also has enough of a learning in each epoch that it learns and does so efficiently.

-4) For the seismic.csv data set, use 10 hidden neurons, a learning rate 𝜂 = 0.01, a training percentage of 60%, and your favorite random seed.
+4. For the seismic.csv data set, use 10 hidden neurons, a learning rate 𝜂 = 0.01, a training percentage of 60%, and your favorite random seed.
 Using five different thresholds (0.05, 0.1, 0.5, 0.9, 0.95) for converting the predicted probabilities into predicted labels, calculate the accuracy and recalls of your trained neural network on the test set.

 a.
 What were the test set accuracies you observed for each threshold value?
 How did they change as the threshold changed?
 - Dataset: seismic.csv
 - Number of Hidden Neurons: 10